binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 },
 ```

-Indeed, I can consider that an error here is throw when the current user has not the permission to see the collection "admins".
-This leads me to the protection of the datas.
-Here is the structure of my datas
+Indeed, I can consider that an error here is thrown when the current user has not the permission to see the collection "admins".
+This leads me to the protection of the data.
+Here is the structure of my data

 ```javascript
 // Collection 'admins'